arcana-network/docs.arcana/docs/concepts/gasless-ops.md

 !!! info "Public Keys"

       The `getPublicKey()` method of the `AuthProvider` in the {{config.extra.arcana.sdk_name}} returns the key associated with the user's EoA.
 The {{config.extra.arcana.product_name}} maintains the association of each user's SCW and EoA address for apps where the gasless feature is enabled.

+## Supported Chains

+The {{config.extra.arcana.product_name}} product gasless feature is powered by [Biconomy Gasless SDK v2](https://docs.biconomy.io/docs/overview).
+Web3 app developers can set up gas tanks using the {{config.extra.arcana.dashboard_name}} and enable gasless operations in the app for one or more of the [supported chains](https://docs.biconomy.io/docs/supportedchains/).